Dynamic QR Code VS Static QR Code: Differences, Pros & Cons

 Static QR Codes Pros:

 Static QR codes also have several advantages that make them an attractive option for businesses.
-Some of these advantages include:
+Some of these advantages include the following:

 No Subscription Required: Unlike dynamic QR codes, static QR codes mostly do not require a subscription to a QR code service.
 This means that businesses can create and print the code themselves without the need for additional costs.